 As described in Section 22.214.171.124 of Yocto Project Overview and Concepts Manual, a recipe’s

 do_install task is responsible for installing a recipe’s build products into the recipe’s staging directory (

 $D).
 Why doesn’t it install directly into the sysroot?
 Two reasons.

 First, the sysroot already contains the files installed by every dependency.
 While this might work to build a single image, isolating the recipe’s files allows the recipe’s output to be cached, bundled into a package (deb, rpm, opkg, etc), and used in multiple images that may have different collections of recipes installed.

 As mentioned in The Problem, sysroot problems are rarely encountered during the build or install phases of a recipe.
-There are two places after building where sysroots can run into problems: during staging (do_populate_sysroot) and during setup as a dependency of another recipe (do_prepare_recipe_sysroot).
+There are two places after building where sysroots can run into problems: during staging (

 So, what’s going on in your build?
 You described two recipes installing a file to the same path but those recipes are never used together in a single image.
 This should work in general and it will work in Yocto 2.5 and later.
 For earlier versions, the global sysroot will cause a conflict.

 A common workaround is to use a single image with custom